 the uses of these fee funds will be limited to either SRF program administration or transfers to the principal account, as indicated above.
 However, fees repaid from loans made from capitalization grants that have been closed or from recycled funds, may be used for other purposes if those uses are consistent with the federal Clean Water Act, this Intended Use Plan, the Operating Agreement between DEQ and EPA, the Trust Indenture and DEQ and DNRC rules and laws governing the WPCSRF program.

-FFY19, FFY20, and FFY21 grants are currently the only open cap grants.
+FFY19, FFY20, FFY21 and FFY22 (base and supplemental) grants are currently the only open cap grants.
 Projects drawing funds from these grants are: